MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Normal

+1. Stopping database crashes server - Can it be auto restarted?
 2. Remove redis auth keys from code except local - auth keys only in README file for now
 3. Minify and/or uglify server code
 4. Delete images in server folder and remove image server code